 Amodei: Rancher dispute poorly handled

-Rep. Mark Amodei, R-Nev., said Tuesday in Carson City that the BLM’s handling of the battle over grazing fees with Southern Nevada rancher Cliven Bundy was both “poorly planned and poorly executed.
+Rep. Mark Amodei, R-Nev., said the BLM’s handling of the battle over grazing fees with Southern Nevada rancher Cliven Bundy was both “poorly planned and poorly executed.

 “I told them you have taken an enforcement action with somebody who probably broke the rules and turned them into an urban hero,” he said at the Carson City Chamber of Commerce luncheon.

 “If you really wanted the guy’s money, wait till he goes to auction (with his cattle) and put a lien on them,” he said.
 “Let him round the cattle up.
 You’ve got a million dollars’ worth of free grazing.
 I’m betting he didn’t report that on his taxes.
 Sic the IRS on them.”

 Amodei asked that after some 20 years of arguing with Bundy, who has refused to pay any grazing fees, “why now?”

 That wasn’t Amodei’s only complaint with how federal land and environmental management agencies work.
 He cited the furor over whether to list the sage grouse, sage hen, as endangered, pointing out that the Fish and Wildlife Service has been leaning on the states and local officials saying, as he put it, “when are you guys going to fix all of that.”

 “Wait a minute,” Amodei said.
 “You guys (the feds) own the vast majority of the habitat.
 It’s your land.
 You should be in the leadership role in funding it.”

 He said he and other members of congress are now telling the Department of the Interior “to ask for the money to do the work to restore the sage hen habitat.”